-If a student has a medical appointment they will be given an appointment slip.
-They will also have the opportunity to state if and how they would like to be reminded of that appointment in order to maintain confidentiality.
+If a student has a medical appointment, they will be given an appointment slip, and can state if and how they would like to be reminded of that appointment in order to maintain confidentiality.
 Wherever possible, students have access to a doctor of the same gender if they so wish.